 Why This Can Be Stopped

 The Village Council does not have unlimited authority.
-Ordinance 26-04 conflicts with Ohio state statute, the Ohio Constitution, and the U.S. Constitution — and each conflict is a ground for legal challenge.
+Ordinance 26-04 conflicts with Ohio state statute, the Ohio Constitution, and the U.S. Constitution.
+Residents also have the right to petition for a public referendum.

 Ohio law requires municipalities to allow “nonconforming uses” — lawful activities that existed before a new ordinance — to continue.
 Section 7 of Ordinance 26-04 directly violates this state statute by mandating removal of pre-existing livestock within 30 days instead of permitting their continuation.